EXECUTE TASK¶

 ALLOW_OVERLAPPING_EXECUTION = TRUE

-If the root task is currently scheduled (i.e. in a SCHEDULED state in the TASK_HISTORY output) in an instance of the DAG, the scheduled run is replaced with the requested run as usual, with the current timestamp as the scheduled time.
+If the root task is currently scheduled (i.e. in a SCHEDULED state in the TASK_HISTORY output) in an instance of the task graph, the scheduled run is replaced with the requested run as usual, with the current timestamp as the scheduled time.
 However, if the scheduled time has passed (but the task has not yet transitioned to an EXECUTING state), then the scheduled run occurs.
 That is, the scheduled run is not replaced with the requested run.

-While calls to the EXECUTE TASK command are handled synchronously, task runs are asynchronous operations.
+• While calls to the EXECUTE TASK command are handled synchronously, task runs are asynchronous operations.

-Task runs triggered by this SQL command use the task version that was current when the command was executed.
+• Task runs triggered by this SQL command use the task version that was current when the command was executed.
 If a task is modified after the command was executed but before the run begins, the changes are not applied until the next scheduled run.

 If this SQL command is executed multiple times while a run of the task is ongoing, all of the command executions except for the last one are ignored.
 When the next run begins, the task version that was current when the last execution was made is used.

-If a task fails with an unexpected error, you can receive a notification about the error.
-For more information on configuring task error notifications refer to Enabling Error Notifications for Tasks.
+• If a task fails with an unexpected error, you can receive a notification about the error.
+For more information on configuring task error notifications refer to Enabling error notifications for tasks.